 Evidence from around the country demonstrates that transitioning to a deregulated market does not necessarily, in and of itself, advance or hinder these customer-focused programs.
 Other factors, including geography, state policy, the cost of electricity, and political climate, are more important in determining the extent to which customers invest in distributed generation and energy efficiency and participate in demand-response programs.
-For instance, many of the states with the more successful electric sector energy efficiency programs have competitive markets, including Rhode Island, Massachusetts, and Connecticut.
-But, a number of fully or partially-regulated states are well-ranked too, including Vermont, Arizona, and Oregon.
-Similarly, according to EIA data, both regulated and deregulated states rank highest in the country in terms of capacity of small-scale solar installations, the vast majority of which are customer-sited.
-Hawaii and Vermont, two states that are at least partially regulated, rank first and second in the country, and other restructured states, including Massachusetts and New Jersey, fall within the top five.
-But a demandary to a deregulated states are under the country and other restructured states, including Massachusetts and New Jersey, fall within the top five.
-But a demandary to a deregulated states are under the country and other restructured states, including Massachusetts and New Jersey, fall within the top five.
-But a demandary to a deregulated states are under the customer states.
+For instance, many of the states with the most successful electric sector energy efficiency programs have competitive markets, including Rhode Island, Massachusetts, and Connecticut.83 But, a number of fully or partially-regulated states are well-ranked too, including Vermont, Arizona, and Oregon.
+Similarly, according to EIA data, both regulated and deregulated states rank highest in the country in terms of capacity of small-scale solar installations, the vast majority of which are customer-sited.84 Hawaii and Vermont, two states that are at least partially regulated, are ranked first and second in the country, and other restructured states, including Massachusetts and New Jersey, fall within the top five.85

 One of the Committee's central recommendations to the Governor and Legislature is that these customerfocused programs remain unharmed.
-Evidence from around the country demonstrates that Nevada can continue to successfully implement these programs in a competitive environment, but only if the programs are funded and administered.
-In transitioning to a competitive electricity market, one of the biggest challenges facing the state may be determining which entities will be responsible for administering these programs.
+Evidence from around the country demonstrates that Nevada can continue to successfully implement these programs in a competitive environment, but only if they the programs are funded and administered.
+In transitioning to a competitive electricity market, the biggest challenge facing the state may be determining which entities will be responsible for administering these programs.